-Nick qualified as an Italian lawyer (avvocato) in 2000 and was admitted to discuss cases at Supreme Court level in 2017.
+Nick qualified as an Italian lawyer (avvocato) in 2000, as a U.S. Notary Public in 2011 and he was admitted to discuss cases at Italian Supreme Court level in 2017.
 Prior to joining SLM, Nick was part of an elite team of officers within the Italian Tax Police (Guardia di Finanza) with the role to review new legislation and express opinions for the Government about tax compliance enforcement.
 Afterwards, Nick worked as a lawyer at the Italian legal and tax firm of Alderighi & Associati during its merger with Ernst & Young (Rome).
 He then joined the Rome office of the American law firm Baker & McKenzie in the area of Tax and Revenue, Commercial, and Property Law, handling both Italian and international casework.

 Nick is also has been the Vice President of the Association for the Irish-Italian Chamber of Commerce which he helped found in 2008.
 From 2009 to 2011 he served on the board of directors of Confapi Bari, the non-profit association of small and medium businesses, where he advised on business internationalization and international tourism.
 Since 2011 he is an associate member of the Bucks County Bar Association, Pennsylvania (USA).
 He is a regular speaker and guest lecturer on tax and international legal matters.

 Nick received his Ph.D. in Tax Law in 2009 from the Università degli Studi di Bari (University of Bari).
 In 1998 he completed a post-graduate course in Italian and International Corporate Tax Law at the Università Commerciale Luigi Bocconi (Università Bocconi) in Milan.
 Nick received his Italian law degree in 1997 from the Università degli Studi di Bari.